| Uniting for LifeWinter, 1996ArticlesLet's Tear Down the Wall Brick

 approval of the bill was expected to take place in early 1996.

+President Clinton threatened to veto the bill.
 Since his first day in office, President Clinton has aggressively

 overturned the restrictions on abortion enacted during the